BeanGreen247/Debian_10_Proprietary_NVIDIA_Driver_Install_Guide/README.md

 ```
 sudo reboot
 ```
-And thats it.
+And that's it.
 You should have succesfully installed the proprietary NVIDIA driver.